Adelodunpeter25/ContactFast/README.md

 - **Email Verification** - First submission triggers activation email to recipient
 - **Secure** - Rate limiting, origin validation, spam prevention
 - **Multi-Tenant** - Unlimited users can use the same API
-- **Simple Integration** - Just HTML form, no JavaScript required
+- **Simple Integration** - No backend, no third party integration
 ## 🎯 How It Works

-1. User copies form HTML template
+1. User copies code snippet for their desired framework
 2. Changes `to` email to their own
 3. Adds form to their website
 4. First submission sends activation email